lastparody/OPENGATE/README.md

       - Scroll down and click the **"Open Anyway"** button.
       - Confirm by entering your password or using Touch ID, then click **"Open"**.

 > OpenGate is not notarized by Apple.
-This is expected for independent, open-distribution software.
-The security warning is a standard macOS prompt and does not indicate any security risk.
+This is expected for open-distribution software.
+The security warning is a standard macOS Gatekeeper prompt.

+---

+## How to Use

+1. Launch OpenGate from the Applications folder.
+2. Click the shield icon to establish the connection.
+3. The icon will turn green once protection is activated.
+4. All your internet traffic is now being routed through OpenGate.

 ---